deckhouse/deckhouse/modules/031-linstor/docs/README.md

 This module manages a replicated block storage solution in the cluster using the [LINSTOR](https://linbit.com/linstor/) and the [DRBD](https://linbit.com/drbd/) kernel module.

-LINSTOR is neither a file system nor block storage.
 LINSTOR is an orchestrator, acting as an abstraction layer that:
 - automates the creation of volumes using well-known and proven technologies such as LVM and ZFS;
 - configures the replication of the volumes using DRBD.